AdobeDocs/commerce-webapi/src/pages/rest/tutorials/bulk-configurable-product/create-configurable-simple-products.md

 *  The `visibility` is set to `1`, indicating the simple product should not be displayed on the store.
 *  The `price` and `size` attributes are specified.

-Although it's not required, the simple product payload also includes `stock_item` information.
-By default, the Luma store hides out-of-stock items, so adding stock will make the Champ Tee visible on the website.
+Although it is not required, the simple product payload includes `stock_item` information.
+By default, the Luma store hides out-of-stock items, so adding stock makes the Champ Tee visible on the website.

 <InlineAlert variant="info" slots="text" />